MikeynJerry/ece517/Final Project/README.md

 # Pacman DQN

-Run `python pacman.py` to start a game
+Run `python play.py` to start a game

-Run `python pacman.py -p DQNAgent` to run a game using our agent
+Run `python play.py -p DQNAgent` to run a game using our agent

-`dqnAgents.py` contains our agent code
+`agents.py` contains our agents

-Create a Conda environment using `conda create --name rl --file requirements.txt`
+`models.py` contains our models (DQN, DDQN) `replay.py` contains our replay selectors